Charge Nurse Role: What You Need To Know

 - Join the Unit Practice Counsel UPC – if your unit has one

-- Offer to help in all team building projects on your unit
+- Offer to help in all team-building projects on your unit

 A unit manager is sometimes referred to as a unit director.
-And while both charge nurses and unit managers are leadership positions, they are still very different positions and require different levels of education.
+And while both charge RNs and unit managers are leadership positions, they are still very different positions and require different levels of education.

 Charge nurses must have an ADN or BSN to hold the position.
 A unit manager often holds a master’s degree (MSN) or higher, usually with an emphasis on leadership and hospital management.